-to privacy issues
+our response to privacy issues

-procedures and systems

-excludes suspended, casual and contingent workers
+employees completed privacy and data protection training as part of our compliance training excludes suspended, casual and contingent workers

 Privacy and data security

 Keeping information secure

 From the way we manage mobile devices to our malware protection, security monitoring and incident responses, our risk-based approach ensures that information security and privacy practices are part of our dayto-day activity.
 Our approach is strongly embedded across our business processes, policies, systems and frameworks.
 We conduct privacy impact assessments when needed on services, projects or procurement of services that involve personal and sensitive information.
 We also have disaster recovery plans in place which detail the response and recovery steps and timeframes required, should an incident occur.
 We regularly verify our information security controls in annual Payment Card Industry Data Security Standard (PCI DSS) compliance audits as well as internal and external audit programs.